 "Your message inviting me to join the campaign came to me on a day when I was very, very frustrated because of work problems.
 For some time I had an offer to go to another company, smaller, simpler, but with half the salary.
 I had told the Lord, "What do I do?
 I can't take this job anymore.
 It is a cross.
 Help me to decide whether to stay or leave...
-And your message arrived and I thought, what I would lose if I change jobs, I can no longer use to help the priests...
-So, I continue to work, with CARF and whatever it takes, because that is what God wants".
+And your message arrived and I thought, what I would lose if I change jobs I can no longer use to help the priests...
+So, I continue to work with the CARF Foundation and whatever is necessary, because it is what God wants".

 Reflection received from a benefactor committed to Campaign 2022.

 Each set of sacred vessels and accompanying liturgical objects costs 600 €.
 The Social action board of trustees The foundation's staff is responsible each year for preparing the kits for more than 60 seminarians who are about to be ordained.

 Once you have made your donation, we will send you the name of the beneficiary who will receive your gift and the country where he/she will carry out his/her pastoral work.
 In this way, you will know where in the world you are helping to spread the faith.
 In addition, you will have the certainty of a priest who will pray for you and your family all his life.

 If you cannot afford the cost of a complete kit, we invite you to share this wonderful investment with a group of friends, you will have helped to impart the sacraments in a dignified way.